smangul1/recycle-RNA-seq/README.md

 We used the gene annotations (Ensembl GRCh37) to extract BCR and TCR genes.
 We extracted gene annotations of the ‘constant’ (labeled as IG_C_gene, Ensembl GRCh37), ‘variable’ (labeled as IG_V_gene, Ensembl GRCh37), ‘diversity’ (labeled as IG_D_gene, Ensembl GRCh37), and ‘joining’ genes (labeled as IG_J_gene, Ensembl GRCh37) of BCR and TCR loci.
 We excluded the BCR and TCR pseudogenes (labeled as IG_C_pseudogene, IG_V_pseudogene, IG_D_pseudogene, IG_J_pseudogene, TR_C_pseudogene, TR_V_pseudogene, TR_D_pseudogene, and TR_J_pseudogene).
 In addition, we excluded the patch contigs HG1592_PATCH and HG7_PATCH, as they are not part of the Ensembl hg19 reference, and reads are not mapped on the patch contigs by high throughput aligners.
 After following the filtering steps described above, we extracted a total of 386 immune genes: 207 BCR genes and 179 TCR genes.
 The gene annotations for antibody genes (GTF formatted file) are available at https://drive.google.com/file/d/0Bx1fyWeQo3cObFZNT3kyQlZUS1E/view?pref=2&pli=1

+The number of VDJ genes per locus is reported in the Table  bellow:

 | | C domain|V domain|D domain| J  domain|